ljwecust/SMCR/README.md

 `/dataset_WIKIMEL/result` and `/dataset_wikidiverse/result` contain the output results

+The processed test set is stored in: ``

 ### evaluate:
 First, configure the settings in the `/main/params.py` file, such as entering the OpenAI key and specifying the output file name.